CopilotC-Nvim/CopilotChat.nvim/README.md

 # Copilot Chat for Neovim

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
 > A new command, `CopilotChatInPlace` has been introduced.
 It functions like the ChatGPT plugin.
 Please run ":UpdateRemotePlugins" command and restart Neovim before starting a chat with Copilot.
 To stay updated on our roadmap, please join our [Discord](https://discord.gg/vy6hJsTWaZ) community.

+## Prerequisites

+Ensure you have the following installed:

+- Python 3.10 or later

 ## Authentication